 Anne: Minimizing it.

 Liz: Yes.
 At this point we cut off all contact with my family.
-We put our house on the market and I was so angry that there was no way to be able to talk to my family without literally exploding.
-I did tell my parents I would like mediated counseling sessions; I would like my dad to go to 12-Step and personal counseling.
-None of this happened so about 6 months after I discovered my dad on the computer, we had sold our house and moved.
-We didn’t move that far but we did not tell them where we moved; we just moved out of the city they were in and went on with life.
+We put our house on the market.
+I was so angry that there was no way to be able to talk to my family without literally exploding.
+I did tell my parents I would like mediated counseling sessions.
+I would like my dad to go to 12-Step and personal counseling.
+None of this happened.
+So about 6 months after I discovered my dad on the computer, we had sold our house and moved.
+We didn’t move that far but we did not tell them where we moved.
+We just moved out of the city they were in.
+We went on with life.

 Setting A Boundary With Abusive Family Members

-It’s been over five years since then and I still struggle at times with thoughts that I am a horrible daughter.
-About six weeks ago my mom called and left a message to tell me that my dad was in the ICU; my middle brother sent me an email saying that now was my chance to make things good.
+It’s been over five years since then.
+I still struggle at times with thoughts that I am a horrible daughter.
+About six weeks ago my mom called and left a message to tell me that my dad was in the ICU.
+My middle brother sent me an email saying that now was my chance to make things good.
 I thought, “I don’t want to be a callused jerk.
-I feel bad that my mom is so upset that my dad is so sick.
-I feel bad about all of this, but I walked away five years ago knowing that I was essentially walking away from everything–ever seeing or talking to them again.”
+I feel bad that my mom is so upset.
+I feel bad about all of this.
+But I walked away five years ago knowing that I was essentially walking away from everything–ever seeing or talking to them again.”
 They were asking me to forgive them.
-I could tell them that I forgave them but forgiveness does not equal forgetting or trust.
+I could tell them that I forgave them.
+But forgiveness does not equal forgetting.
+It doesn’t equal trust.

 Boundaries Are Not Punishment When Abuse Is Present

-Anne: Liz, I know you and I know that if they came to with honesty, accountability, humility and said they were ready to make a change and these are the things they were willing to do–go to a counselor, etc…–that you would think your prayers were being answered!
-“I have been praying for a healthy family and I would like a healthy relationship with them.”
-But they are incapable of that and my telling them over and over and over is not doing it.
+Anne: Liz, I know you.
+I know that if they came to with honesty, accountability, humility and said they were ready to make a change and these are the things they were willing to do–go to a counselor, etc…–that you would think your prayers were being answered!
+“I have been praying for a healthy family.
+I would like a healthy relationship with them.”
+But they are incapable of that.
+My telling them over and over and over is not doing it.
 This is what I feel about my ex as well.
 You can only tell them what you need for so long and then any interaction with them is setting yourself up for more abuse.
 God is a God of boundaries.
 You have discovered this.
 It doesn’t make it any less painful.
-I think this is the part people don’t understand–is that this isn’t to punish the other person; it’s for your own safety and the safety of your children.
+I think this is the part people don’t understand.
+We don’t set boundaries to punish the other person. it’s for your own safety and the safety of your children.

 Liz: Yes.
 I felt so broken for so long.
 I felt at times that my infertility was God punishing me because I was such an awful daughter.
-I felt physically and emotionally broken.
-I felt like I was spiritually broken because I had prayed and God didn’t hear me; parents are supposed to protect and love and nurture and what did my parents do?
-They picked themselves over their children…going to church and all the things they teach there about being loving eternal families and I was feeling guilty because I didn’t want to be with my family for eternity because they are scary.
+I felt physically broken.
+Emotionally broken.
+I felt like I was spiritually broken because I had prayed and God didn’t hear me.
+Parents are supposed to protect and love and nurture.
+What did my parents do?
+They picked themselves over their children.
+Going to church and all the things they teach there about being loving eternal families and I was feeling guilty because I didn’t want to be with my family for eternity because they are scary.

 Facing The Church’s Failure To Protect Against Abuse

 Liz: It’s taken me while.
-When my dad went to the hospital 6 weeks ago and my brother sent me that email and said that now is my chance, I stewed for six hours and I realized that no, now is not my chance.
-When I went back to my family in Utah and to the church, I gave it a good go from 1997-2012.
+My dad went to the hospital 6 weeks ago.
+My brother sent me that email.
+He said that now is my chance.
+I stewed for six hours and I realized that no. Now is not my chance.
+When I went back to my family in Utah and to the church, I gave it a good go.
+That was from 1997-2012.
 That was my chance.
 I asked for things.
-I tried to open conversations and dialog and nobody wanted to do it.
-So in 2012 I decided I was done and I walked away.
+I tried to open conversations and dialogue.
+Nobody wanted to do it.
+So in 2012 I decided I was done.
+I walked away.
 No one in my family has learned, understands, or researched the effects of abuse or betrayal.
-They have seen ecclesiastic leaders, that is all.
+They have seen ecclesiastic leaders.
+That is all.
 They have done what is required, technically, by their ecclesiastical leaders.

 Restitution Is Part Of Repentance From Abuse In Any Religion

-Anne: But no because they haven’t made restitution.
+Anne: But no. Because they haven’t made restitution.
 What I think is really interesting is that the victim gets blamed in abuse.
-So your brother texts you and says this is your chance–which is so ironic because it’s your dad’s chance.
+So your brother texts you.
+He says this is your chance.
+This is so ironic because it’s your dad’s chance.
 He is the one who has to do it.
 It’s not your chance.
 It’s continually and forever and forever and every minute of every day your father’s chance!
 And he’s not taking it.
 And because he’s not humble, accountable, honest, and willing to submit to God’s will, you have set a boundary and will continue to set it.
-If he is not going to take the change to “repent,” you are not going to put yourself in an unsafe situation.
+If he is not going to take the chance to “repent,” you are not going to put yourself in an unsafe situation.
 That is what it is.
-I think it is so interesting that the victims and the perpetrators get so mixed up with people because obviously your family has painted you in the perpetrator role where you are the victim because they don’t get it–and it’s what makes them unsafe.
+I think it is so interesting that the victims and the perpetrators get so mixed up with people.
+Because obviously your family has painted you in the perpetrator role where you are the victim because they don’t get it.
+And it’s what makes them unsafe.